 — the Tajiks:

 primarily Dari-speakers, some Afghan-Tajiks are farmers and herders from the north, others of whom live in Kabul and are part of the upper-middle class.
 Tajiks were most prominent in Afghanistan’s anti-Taliban Northern Alliance, which received international support against the Taliban before and, especially, after the U.S.-led war began in 2001, gaining more clout than ever in Afghanistan’s national politics.
+Now that the Taliban rule the country…we’ll see.

 — the Hazaras: most speak a dialect of Dari, legendarily the descendants of the Mongol conqueror Genghis Khan, the Hazaras live mainly in central Afghanistan.
 They have a rocky historical relationship with the Pashtun, especially the Taliban-Pashtun, under whose rule they faced much violence.